 The setup of this paper is as follows.
-In Section \ref{sec:methods}, we describe our novel method, FaBiSearch, and the new method for estimating networks between pairs of change points.
+In Section \ref{sec:prelim} we define notation for the method, while in Section \ref{sec:prob}, we describe the problem setting and goal of our approach.
+In Section \ref{sec:methods}, we describe our novel method, FaBiSearch, and in Section \ref{sec:netest} the method for estimating networks between pairs of change points.
 In Sections \ref{sec:data}, we describe the simulated and fMRI data sets and we outline the results in Section \ref{sec:results}.
 We have a discussion in Section \ref{sec:discussion} before concluding in Section \ref{sec:conclusion}.